xm497/EA_demo__BQ/02-Data-loading.md

 print(f'The project currently set is :{PROJECT_ID}')
 ```
-to load the data we can create a function as below
+1.2 To load the data we can create a function as below:
 ```python
 # Load  data from CSV
 def load_data():